flairNLP/fundus/docs/how_to_contribute.md

 Before contributing a parser, check the [**readme**](../README.md) if there is already support for your desired publisher.

-Best practice for adding a new news source:
-This will follow the example implementation of a news source covering `https://www.latimes.com/`
+In the following, we will walk you through an example implementation covering the best practised for adding a news source.

 #### 1.
 Get used to the library (`src/library`) architecture.
 Fundus library is divided in country specific sections